Brief history

 Northern Bus Station

-From Masthots Avenue take bus no. 259.
-From Yeritasardakan metro station take bus no. 46.
-From Vardan Mamikonyan (Vernisage) and Zoravar Andranik metro station take bus no. 46 or 261.
+Getting there: From Mashtots Avenue take bus 259.
+From Yeritasardakan metro station take bus 46.
+From Vardan Mamikonyan (Vernisage) or Zoravar Andranik metro take buses 46 or 261.

 Gai Avenue